azon04/ZooidEngine/README.md

 * **Font Texture Generation Tools** - generating font glyphs texture and descriptor file for the texture to read in the engine.
 The tools can generate SDF texture and Multi-channel SDF texture.
 The tools is used https://github.com/Chlumsky/msdfgen to help in SDF and MSDF generation.
 * **Demo: Scene Viewer** - Basic viewer to load and view a scene file (.scz file).
 * **Demo: Animation Demo** - basic demo how animation set up and played.
 See "Resources/TestAnimation" for the assets used in the demo.
+* **Premake5** - Now the project files can be generated using premake.
+In the project dir, call "Binaries/premake5 vs2017" to generate VS 2017 solution file.
 * **Misc**
   * High resolution timer with C++11 or basic timer if not using C++11.